cloudmesh/cloudmesh-openapi/README-source.md

 cms openapi server start ./tests/generator-upload/csv_reader.yaml
 ```

 Next, navigate to localhost:8080/cloudmesh/ui.
 Click to open the /upload endpoint, then click 'Try it out.'
-Click to choose a file to upload, then upload tests/generator-upload/np_test.csv.
+Click to choose a file to upload, then upload `tests/generator-upload/np_test.csv`.
 Click 'Execute' to complete the upload.

-To access what was in the uploaded file, click to open the /print_csv2np endpoint, then click 'Try it out.'
-Enter np_test.csv in the field that prompts for a filename, and then click Execute to view the numpy array defined by the CSV file.
+The uploaded file will be located at `~/.cloudmesh/upload-file/[filename]`. `tests/generator-upload/csv_reader.py` contains some example code to retrieve the array in the uploaded file.
+To see this in action, click to open the /print_csv2np endpoint, then click 'Try it out.'
+Enter "np_test.csv" in the field that prompts for a filename, and then click Execute to view the numpy array defined by the CSV file.

 ### Downloading data